CCA-Public/scope/README.md

 Create user to own and run the application, log in and make sure you're placed in its home folder:

 ```
-adduser accesspoc
+adduser scope
-su - accesspoc
+su - scope
 cd ~
 ```

-Create an environment file in `~/accesspoc-env`, at least with the required variables, to reference it where it's needed, for example:
+Create an environment file in `~/scope-env`, at least with the required variables, to reference it where it's needed, for example:

 ```
 DJANGO_ALLOWED_HOSTS=example.com